Signs of Collagen Loss in Face

 2. Fine Lines and Wrinkles

 What it looks like: Those expression lines around your eyes, mouth, and forehead start appearing even when your face is relaxed.
 What were once temporary creases become permanent fixtures.
-These permanent lines are clear signs of collagen loss in face that indicate your skin’s support structure is weakening.
+These changes may be associated with alterations in skin structure over time.that indicate your skin’s support structure is weakening.

 The progression: Fine lines typically appear first around the eyes (crow’s feet), then around the mouth, and finally across the forehead.
 These are your skin’s way of showing where collagen loss is most advanced.